HishamKhalil1990/code-102-reading-notes/README.md

 # Itroduction
 ### full name: Hisham Ibrahim Khalil
+### software developer and civil engineer
 ### education:
  1. bachelor degree in civil engineering
- 2. master degree in civil engineerink
+ 2. master degree in civil engineering
+ 3. software development course from ASAC
 ### experiance:
+ - websites and applications using python and javascript
  - worked in constructions
  - worked in solar systems
-### I'm taking a programing cource with ASAC
-### **_This web site is to explain and simplify HTML, CSS and JavaScript for all levels to give a full understad how to develope web sites and web apps_**
 _________________________________________________________________________

 ## Code 102 - Intro to Software Development